unbounded-tech/workflow-vnext-tag/README.md

 ### Full Rust Example (GitHub Actions)

-To understand how the workflow fits into the larger picture, here is a full rust example.
+To understand how the workflow fits into the larger picture, here is a full example of release a rust bin.

 First, set up a deploy key for the repo - you can use the vnext CLI to do so: